How to Clean Mold From Ceilings (Safe Ceiling Mold Cleaning Without Making It Worse)

 Can I clean ceiling mold without damaging paint?

 Yes, gentle cleaning with mild solutions and soft tools helps protect painted surfaces.
-Avoid aggressive scrubbing or soaking the ceiling, as excessive moisture can damage paint and drywall.
+Avoid aggressive scrubbing or soaking the ceiling, as excessive moisture can damage paint and ceiling materials.

 How long does it take for ceilings to dry after cleaning?